jayGattusoNLNZ/ALMA_update_holding_852_from_MMS_960/README.md

  -  When True, this commits the changes to the assigned system.
  - Be careful!
 I've tried to catch double commits of the same data, but its not particually robust...
  - At the moment, if the parent record already has any i or h field in the holding 852, it doesn't do anything to the record.
 It will let you know.
     do_change = True

  - When True, this screen prints the changes that will be made to each record so they can be checked. verbose = False

  - When True, this changes the print style to nicely laid out XML indenting etc.
     pprint = False

 ******

-Uncomment this section to use...
+Uncomment the section to use...

-the script is hobbled by design without this being done....
+[the script is hobbled by design without this being done]

 	# r = requests.put(url, headers=headers, data=my_xml)
 	# print ()